mim-ml-teaching/public-rc-2025-26/docs/lab6-public/lab6.md

 We encourage you to use `uv`, as it's the default package manager for the course, but the choice is yours.

+**Warning:**\
+On MacOS `uv` doesn't work properly with `mujoco.viewer.launch_passive()` used in this lab.
+If you want to use MacOS for this lab we suggest installing and using [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/macos.html) instead.
+You will also need to launch scripts with `mjpython script.py` instead of `python script.py`.

 ## Steps

 1. Run MuJoCo with a simple robot